 Each Be a Teacher Day event is unique.
-Use these agenda templates to plan sessions that resonate with your students, like small group discussions, panel talks with educators, and sessions with local admissions representatives.
+Use our agenda templates to plan sessions that resonate with output the small group discussions, panel talks with educators, and sessions with local admissions representatives.
 Include activities such as "A Day in the Life of a Teacher" and mock interviews to give students a realistic glimpse into the profession.